apostrophecms/docs/docs/guide/caching.md

 }
 ```

-_Note that for now, only single pieces benefit from this advanced caching system (pieces' `getOne` REST API route)._
+_Note that for now, only single pieces benefit from this advanced caching system (`getOne` REST API piece responses)._

 You can also enable it for all piece types by enabling it for `@apostrophecms/piece-type`: